PHI-base/canto-docs/docs/phipo_annotation.md

 ![](images/single_species_annotation.png "")

-For pathogen-host interaction phenotypes, the preview will look like this:
+For pathogen-host interaction phenotypes and gene-for-gene phenotypes, the preview will look like this:

 ![](images/phi_annotation.png "")